-b Which word means the people were big? .....
+b Which words means the people were big?

-Houyhnhnm Land: We arrived at a large clean wooden building, like a house.
+Houyhnhnm Land: We arrived at a large, clean, wooden building, like a house.
 I looked around for some men and women.
 But to my surprise there were only horses.

-c Which word describes Gulliver's feelings? .....
+c Which word describe Gulliver's feelings?